ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Applications therefore should not rely on receiving a Message marked Final to know that the sending endpoint is done sending on a connection.

-Any calls to Receive once the Final Message has been delivered will result in errors.
+Any calls to `Receive` once the Final Message has been delivered will result in errors.

 # Connection Termination {#termination}

-A Connection can be terminated i) by the Local Endpoint (i.e., the application calls the Close, CloseGroup, Abort or AbortGroup Action), ii) by the Remote Endpoint (i.e., the remote application calls the Close, CloseGroup, Abort or AbortGroup Action), or iii) because of an error (e.g., a timeout).
-A local call of the Close Action will cause the Connection to either send a Closed Event or a ConnectionError Event, and a local call of the CloseGroup Action will cause all of the Connections in the group to either send a Closed Event or a ConnectionError Event.
-A local call of the Abort Action will cause the Connection to send a ConnectionError Event, indicating local Abort as a reason, and a local call of the AbortGroup Action will cause all of the Connections in the group to send a ConnectionError Event, indicating local Abort as a reason.
+A Connection can be terminated i) by the Local Endpoint (i.e., the application calls the `Close`, `CloseGroup`, `Abort` or `AbortGroup` action), ii) by the Remote Endpoint (i.e., the remote application calls the `Close`, `CloseGroup`, `Abort` or `AbortGroup` action), or iii) because of an error (e.g., a timeout).
+A local call of the `Close` action will cause the Connection to either send a `Closed` event or a `ConnectionError` event, and a local call of the `CloseGroup` action will cause all of the Connections in the group to either send a `Closed` event or a `ConnectionError` event.
+A local call of the `Abort` action will cause the Connection to send a `ConnectionError` event, indicating local `Abort` as a reason, and a local call of the `AbortGroup` action will cause all of the Connections in the group to send a `ConnectionError` event, indicating local `Abort` as a reason.

-Remote Action calls map to Events similar to local calls (e.g., a remote Close causes the Connection to either send a Closed Event or a ConnectionError Event), but, different from local Action calls, it is not guaranteed that such Events will indeed be invoked.
-When an application needs to free resources associated with a Connection, it should therefore not rely on the invocation of such Events due to termination calls from the Remote Endpoint, but instead use the local termination Actions.
+Remote action calls map to events similar to local calls (e.g., a remote `Close` causes the Connection to either send a `Closed` event or a `ConnectionError` event), but, different from local action calls, it is not guaranteed that such events will indeed be invoked.
+When an application needs to free resources associated with a Connection, it should therefore not rely on the invocation of such events due to termination calls from the Remote Endpoint, but instead use the local termination actions.

-Close terminates a Connection after satisfying all the requirements that were specified regarding the delivery of Messages that the application has already given to the Transport Services system.
-Upon successfully satisfying all these requirements, the Connection will send the Closed Event.
-For example, if reliable delivery was requested for a Message handed over before calling Close, the Closed Event will signify that this Message has indeed been delivered.
-This Action does not affect any other Connection in the same Connection Group.
+`Close` terminates a Connection after satisfying all the requirements that were specified regarding the delivery of Messages that the application has already given to the Transport Services system.
+Upon successfully satisfying all these requirements, the Connection will send the `Closed` event.
+For example, if reliable delivery was requested for a Message handed over before calling `Close`, the `Closed` event will signify that this Message has indeed been delivered.
+This action does not affect any other Connection in the same Connection Group.

-An application MUST NOT assume that it can receive any further data on a Connection for which it has called Close, even if such data is already in flight.
+An application MUST NOT assume that it can receive any further data on a Connection for which it has called `Close`, even if such data is already in flight.

 ~~~
 Connection.Close()
 ~~~

-The Closed Event informs the application that a Close Action has successfully completed, or that the Remote Endpoint has closed the Connection.
+The `Closed` event informs the application that a `Close` action has successfully completed, or that the Remote Endpoint has closed the Connection.
-There is no guarantee that a remote Close will be signaled.
+There is no guarantee that a remote `Close` will be signaled.

 ~~~
 Connection -> Closed<>
 ~~~

-Abort terminates a Connection without delivering any remaining Messages.
+`Abort` terminates a Connection without delivering any remaining Messages.
 This action does not affect any other Connection that is entangled with this one in a Connection Group.
-When the Abort Action has finished, the Connection will send a ConnectionError Event, indicating local Abort as a reason.
+When the `Abort` action has finished, the Connection will send a `ConnectionError` event, indicating local `Abort` as a reason.

 ~~~
 Connection.Abort()
 ~~~

-CloseGroup gracefully terminates a Connection and any other Connections in the same Connection Group.
+`CloseGroup` gracefully terminates a Connection and any other Connections in the same Connection Group.
 For example, all of the Connections in a group might be streams of a single session for a multistreaming protocol; closing the entire group will close the underlying session.
 See also {{groups}}.
-All Connections in the group will send a Closed Event when the CloseGroup Action was successful.
+All Connections in the group will send a `Closed` event when the `CloseGroup` action was successful.
-As with Close, any Messages
+As with `Close`, any Messages
 remaining to be processed on a Connection will be handled prior to closing.

 ~~~
 Connection.CloseGroup()
 ~~~

-AbortGroup terminates a Connection and any other Connections that are in the same Connection Group without delivering any remaining Messages.
+`AbortGroup` terminates a Connection and any other Connections that are in the same Connection Group without delivering any remaining Messages.
-When the AbortGroup Action has finished, all Connections in the group will send a ConnectionError Event, indicating local Abort as a reason.
+When the `AbortGroup` action has finished, all Connections in the group will send a `ConnectionError` event, indicating local `Abort` as a reason.

 ~~~
 Connection.AbortGroup()
 ~~~

-A ConnectionError informs the application that: 1) data could not be delivered to the peer after a timeout, or 2) the Connection has been aborted (e.g., because the peer has called Abort).
+A `ConnectionError` informs the application that: 1) data could not be delivered to the peer after a timeout, or 2) the Connection has been aborted (e.g., because the peer has called `Abort`).
-There is no guarantee that an Abort from the peer will be signaled.
+There is no guarantee that an `Abort` from the peer will be signaled.

 ~~~
 Connection -> ConnectionError<reason?>